 The botanical name of tangerine is Citrus reticulata /Citrus nobilis

 History Of Tangerine Oil

 Fact: The first batch of the fruit was shipped to Europe from Morocco through a ship in 1805.
 It was introduced to America later.
-However, America is one of the large producers of tangerine essential oil.
+However, America is one of the largest producers of tangerine essential oil.